 Child-restraint laws vary by state, and Wisconsin's laws governing child restraints, booster seats, and safety belts are a little more stringent than those you might have experienced in other states.
-Whether you're a first-time parent, doting aunt or caretaker, or traveling to Wisconsin from outside the state, here's what you need to know.
-The best way to ruin a car ride or vacation?
-A fine or--worse--an accident.
+Whether you're a first-time parent, doting relative, caretaker, or traveler to Wisconsin from outside the state, here's what you need to know.

-- A child who is less than 1 year old or who weighs less than 20 pounds must be properly restrained in a rear-facing child safety seat in the back seat of the vehicle if the vehicle is equipped with a back seat.
+- A child who is younger than 1 year or who weighs less than 20 pounds must be properly restrained in a rear-facing child safety seat in the back seat of the vehicle if the vehicle is equipped with a back seat.

 - A child who is at least 4 years old but less than 8 years old, weighs at least 40 pounds but not more than 80 pounds, and is no more than 57 inches tall must be properly restrained in a child booster seat.